MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ## Troubleshooting

 When reading the website's content, the crawl may encounter some source errors, which are represented by the detailed error codes below.
 To get more information on the types of errors, go to the **error details** page after selecting the connection.
 Select the **error code** to see more detailed errors.
-Also refer to [Manage your connector](./manage-connector.md) to learn more.
+Also refer to [Monitor your connections](./manage-connector.md) to learn more.

  Detailed Error code | Error message
  --- | ---